jbabyhacker/microsoft-sculpt-mouse-scripts/README.md

 # microsoft-sculpt-mouse-scripts
-Scripts to download and install
+Scripts to download and install wake from sleep issues with Microsoft sculpt mouse on Linux.